YasodhaHeshan/YasodhaHeshan/README.md

 - 🌱 I’m currently learning advanced data structures and algorithms.
 - 👯 I’m looking to collaborate on open-source projects.
-- 💬 Ask me about Python, JavaScript, and web development.
+- 💬 Ask me about Entrepise App, Mobile App, and web development.
 - 📫 How to reach me: yasodhaheshan2002@gmail.com
 - ⚡ Fun fact: I enjoy hiking and photography.